Novartis/peax/README.md

 Handy commands to keep in mind:

-- `make install` installs the conda environment and npm packages and builds HiGlass
+- `make install` installs the conda environment and npm packages and builds the UI
-- `make update` updates the conda environment and npm packages and rebuilds HiGlass
+- `make update` updates the conda environment and npm packages and rebuilds the UI
-- `make build` rebuild the peax ui
+- `make build` rebuild the UI
 - `./start.py` starts the Flask server application for serving data
 - [/ui]: `npm install` installs and updates all the needed packages for the frontend
 - [/ui]: `npm build` creates the production built of the frontend